The Ultimate Guide to

 A mood enhancement effect has been noticed, particularly among sufferers of depression, with sub-perceptual doses of up to 0.2 mg/kg.
 However, ketamine is not considered safe for microdosing at the same rate as LSD or psilocybin.

 Further information on microdosing with ketamine can be found here.

 Does ketamine produce tolerance?

-Tolerance builds up slowly, often over a period of weeks with regular use.
-It can easily be habit-forming if it’s readily available.
+You can easily form a psychological habit of taking ketamine if it’s readily available.
 Although there’s no risk of physical addiction, it’s a good idea to set personal limits to avoid habituation.